akakie/OLLI-search/README.md

 ### Search for information

-You will also encounter a set of search terms which will help you to search the internet for multiple sites related to our discussions.
+You may also encounter a set of search terms which will help you to search the internet for multiple sites related to our discussions.
 The prefix **Search for:** will be followed by a few keywords.
 Copy the keywords listed, paste them into the search field of your browser, and execute the search.
 This should return a list of web sites on our current topic.
 Browse through some of them for more information on the topic.

 ## Home Tasks ##